rotty3000/rotty3000.github.io/_posts/2021-06-13-OSGi-On-Kubernetes-Configuration.md

         readOnly: true
 ```

 The mount is set to be located at `/app/configs`.
 In this case the image we're using already listens to this directory using [Apache Felix FileInstall](https://felix.apache.org/documentation/subprojects/apache-felix-file-install.html); an OSGi bundle that manages OSGi configurations from the file system on demand.
 A perfect companion for Kubernetes ConfigMaps.
+FileInstall is configured to do this using the system property `felix.fileinstall.dir=/app/configs`.

 ### Mounted files